apache/pekko-http/docs/src/main/paradox/server-side/graceful-termination.md

 responses that might be still in flight and eventually terminate the entire system.
 If your application uses long-lived connections, this does mean that these can delay the termination of your system indefinitely.

-A better and more graceful solution to terminate an Akka HTTP server is to use the
+A better and more graceful solution to terminate an Apache Pekko HTTP server is to use the
 @java[@javadoc[ServerBinding.terminate(Duration)](akka.http.javadsl.ServerBinding#terminate-java.time.Duration-)]
 @scala[@scaladoc[ServerBinding.terminate(FiniteDuration)](akka.http.scaladsl.Http$$ServerBinding#terminate%28FiniteDuration%29:Future[HttpTerminated])]
 method, which not only performs the unbinding, but also